lzJxhn/ethglobal-ba-2025/README.md

 Note: you don't have to use mainnet as in the demo, you can also use testnets, just make sure to use testnets where stargate and aave contracts are deployed.
 [See Resources.](#helper-resources)

-### 3. Composer Deployment Configuration

-Both composers rely on addresses passed through constructor arguments.
-Decide which chain will host each composer and verify you have the corresponding addresses:

-- **Uniswap:** needs the canonical SwapRouter (per chain) plus the OFT that forwards tokens to it.
-- **Aave:** needs the Aave v3 Pool on the hub chain plus the Stargate pool on the source chain you’ll send from.

 ## Build

 Install dependencies and compile contracts: